JavaVista/codevista-codelabs/codelabs/cloud-sql-cloud-run-angular-deployment.md

    ```

    If you see a **WARNING** and are asked `Do you want to continue (Y/N)?`, then you have likely entered the project ID incorrectly.
 Press `N`, press `Enter`, double check your project ID and try to run the `gcloud config set project` command again.

+   - You can verify your project id with this command:

+      ```bash
+      gcloud config get-value project
+      ```

+      This should return your project id.

 ---